Yamaha YZF-R6: 2006 Redesign and the "tachometer problem"

-2017 update
+2017 Redesign

-The updated R6 has improved aerodynamics with styling inspired by the R1 as well as its 43mm inverted front fork and front brakes, new rear shock, a new aluminum fuel tank, magnesium subframe, ABS brakes, riding modes, and traction control.
+In 2017 the R6 received improved aerodynamics with styling inspired by the 2015 R1, as well as its 43 mm inverted front fork and front brakes, new rear shock, a new aluminum fuel tank, magnesium subframe, ABS brakes, riding modes, and traction control.
 The new aerodynamics are claimed to reduce drag by 8% over previous models.
-The engine is unchanged with rear wheel power still at about 120 hp.
+The engine is unchanged, with rear-wheel power still at about 120 hp.
 Body is similar to MotoGPs 2005– YZR-M1.

 The 2017 update comes with an OBD port.
 Unlike previous models, this R6 does not have the same diagnostic mode option.
-In order to retrieve the diagnostic codes, an adapter that plugs into any OBD-II scanner is needed.
+To retrieve the diagnostic codes, an adapter that plugs into any OBD-II scanner is needed.